-Since the vast majority of retail traders we encounter are trading the E-Mini S&P 500 futures (ES) intraday, we decided to use what we have discovered (and haven’t) about that market through our experiences in both the discretionary and quantitative arenas as the anchor for the community.
+Since the vast majority of retail traders we encounter are trading the E-Mini S&P 500 futures (ES), we decided to use what we have discovered (and haven’t) about that market through our experiences in both the discretionary and quantitative arenas as the anchor for the community.
 To cut to the chase, we have yet to identify an entirely mechanical single market intraday methodology which is consistently profitable across the wide range of market conditions encountered over a decade or more.
 Nor have any of our industry peers to our knowledge for that matter.
-In our experience the viable path to consistent performance trading a single market intraday for most seems to be a volatility adaptive discretionary approach anchored by repeatable processes, and one focused on creating the primary edge through understanding of market structure and context along with the strict management of risk and bankroll.
-The key point to take away here being that it’s NOT through any rigid mechanical entry and/or fixed tick stop and target schemes.
-As such, the methodology variants most pursue here are RISK MANAGEMENT focused, highly adaptive, personality trait driven and rooted in simplistic price discovery via the natural auction process common to all liquid markets.
-And due to the adaptive nature of the approaches advocated, many members over the years have continued to apply the same basic strategy framework to markets other than the ES including other equity indexes, interest rate products, currencies and other liquid commodities, and in variants ranging from scalping to swinging to position trading.
+In our experience the most viable paths to consistent performance trading short term single market strategies tend to be volatility adaptive discretionary approaches anchored by repeatable execution criteria, but which gain their primary edge through incorporation of market structure and context along with creative management of risk and bankroll.
+The key point to take away here being that consistent performance is rarely if ever achieved through any rigid, pattern based mechanical entry criteria and/or fixed tick stop and target schemes.
+As such, the methodology variants most pursue here are RISK MANAGEMENT focused, highly adaptive, personality trait driven and rooted in simplistic price discovery via the natural auction process common to all liquid markets regardless of strategy or periodicity specifics.
+And due to the adaptive nature of the approaches advocated, many members over the years have continued to apply variants of the same methodology frameworks to markets other than the ES including other equity indexes, interest rates, currencies and other liquid commodities.

-In addition to the daily plan sheet we also post a recap of the day’s trading showing how the market respected (or didn’t) the key structures as anticipated along with one educational example for the day opening discussion of potential entry and exit ranges triggered by price action and orderflow, market context and potential risk management considerations which hopefully everyone can learn something from and apply to their own model development.
-The level recaps and the educational example will be posted shortly after the close and all encouraged to make use of the information by asking questions and interacting with the founders and the rest of the community.
-Educational examples with a more detailed analysis of order flow and considerations for entry criteria, timing, and trade management such as the image below are archived in the members area with more than SEVEN YEARS of detailed, annotated daily educational examples.
+In addition to the daily plan sheet we also post a recap of the day’s trading showing how the market respected (or didn’t) the key structures as anticipated along with detailed educational examples for each strategy variant.
+The idea is for members to see repeatability of their chosen process type and open discussions related to strategy, market context and potential risk management considerations which hopefully everyone can learn something from and apply to their own model development.
+All are encouraged to make use of the ongoing example content by asking questions and interacting with the founders and the rest of the community.
+Though the community has just recently been expanded to include educational example streams for additional strategies, there are currently nearly EIGHT YEARS of daily detailed, annotated intraday swinging examples in the members area.

 If you are interested in learning more and taking your trading to the next level, inquire about becoming a part of our totally unique community here: